hongkongkiwi/pimatic-hongkong-pollution/docs/Air_Quality_Readings.md

 Serious              | >10

 When the health risk category is at the Low and Moderate levels, you can continue to enjoy your usual activities.
 When the category reaches High, children, the elderly and people with heart or respiratory illnesses should reduce outdoor physical exertion.
 When the category reaches Very High or Serious, the general public should also reduce or avoid outdoor physical exertion.

+The Hong Kong EPD provide a [handy FAQ about AQHI](http://www.aqhi.gov.hk/en/what-is-aqhi/faqs.html) if you want to know more.